s-babaee/WordSaver/README.md

 # WordSaver

-**WordSaver** is a Python program that lets you quickly save and translate words you copy, and fetch their synonyms and antonyms, storing all data in a CSV file.
+**WordSaver** is a Python program that lets you quickly save and translate words you copy, fetch their synonyms and antonyms, and store all the data in a CSV file.

 ---

 ## Features

-- Save copied words automatically using shortcut keys
+- Automatically save copied words using shortcut keys
 - Translate words from English to Persian
-- Get synonyms and antonyms using the free Datamuse API
+- Retrieve synonyms and antonyms using the free Datamuse API
 - Show desktop notifications on save or error
-- Store words, translations, synonyms, antonyms, and examples in a `words.csv` file
+- Store words, translations, synonyms, antonyms, examples, and counts in a `words.csv` file

 ---

 ## Requirements

-You need:

 - Python 3.6 or higher
 - Python packages (install with pip):